Is Retail Fraud a Deportable Offense? What are the Immigration Consequences?

 A Person Who is Not a U.S. Citizen Needs the Best Defense for Retail Fraud to Avoid Possible Deportation

-If you face retail fraud or shoplifting charges and are not a citizen of the United States, you might want to know, “If I’m charged with retail fraud, will I face deportation?”
+If you face retail fraud or shoplifting charges and are not a U.S. citizen, you may wonder, “If I’m charged with retail fraud, will I face deportation?”
 Retail fraud can be a deportable offense under U.S. immigration law because it is considered a Crime of Moral Turpitude (CMT).
-It is best to clearly understand the potential immigration consequences for shoplifting because the stakes are high for non-U.S. citizens.
-If someone is convicted of a CMT within five years of admission, they face deportation, even if the crime was shoplifting.
-On this basis, the person is considered removable, or applicable for deportation, if the maximum possible sentence exceeds one year or they are ordered to serve six (6) months or more in jail.
-It is natural to have many questions about retail fraud when someone is ticketed, charged, or arrested for shoplifting charges.
+It is essential to clearly understand the potential immigration consequences of shoplifting, as the stakes are particularly high for non-U.S. citizens.
+If someone is convicted of a CMT within five years of admission, they may face deportation, even if the crime was as minor as shoplifting.
+On this basis, U.S. Immigration will consider the person removable, or applicable for deportation, if the maximum possible sentence exceeds one year or the criminal judge orders them to serve six (6) months or more in jail.
+It is natural to have many questions about retail fraud when someone faces shoplifting charges.

 What is Retail Fraud Under Immigration Law